 I know that on occasion I pushed a bit harder than I should have in order to get some action instead of just accepting the day as it was.
 How much more horrifying must it be to fantasize about doing what you have been asked to do knowing that the world will die if you do it?
 How many have imagined themselves as a Ranger or Green Beret because of the action and the daring?
 And yet who would picture themselves turning the keys to destroy life as we know it?

 After failing yet another inspection, our nuclear deterrent forces are in disarray.
-These inspections are among the most stringent the military offers.
+These inspections are among the most stringent military offers.
 Inspections that are even more nitpicky than the inspection of parachute rigger.
 After all, if a parachute rigger screws up only one person dies.
 What if the missiles we never want to use don’t work?
 Some may worry that a missile might go off by accident.
 Rest assured, getting them to go off at all is not a trivial exercise.
 The failure was not because they didn’t work, but because they might not have when ordered.

 The nuclear force has been there — a nearly fixed part of the budget and mission of the Air Force — for 50 years without use.
-When the Cold War officially ended in the 90’s, they received even less attention.
-The movies about the launch of a missile have always been about the death — not the glory.
-Forest Gump got glory.
+When the Cold War officially ended in the ’90s, they received even less attention.
+The movies about the launch of a missile have always been about death — not the glory.
+Forest Gump got the glory.
 The Day After just scared the hell out of people.

-Without close attention to detail, not only from the men and women on the job, but the chain of command that oversees them, standards fall and the ready force is much less ready than they should be.
+Without close attention to detail, not only from the men and women on the job but the chain of command that oversees them, standards fall and the ready force is much less ready than they should be.
 We have had a variety of incidents over the past few years with mistakes in the nuclear forces of the United States.
-To be clear none of these mistakes were capable of detonating a weapon, but when there are not supposed to be mistakes at all, they tend to emphasize the lack of perfection.
+To be clear none of these mistakes were capable of detonating a weapon, but when there are not supposed to be mistaken at all, they tend to emphasize the lack of perfection.

 We cannot get rid of these weapons.
-So long as there are nuclear armed enemies then the deterrent threat remains necessary.
+So long as there are nuclear-armed enemies then the deterrent threat remains necessary.
 It is disturbing that there are issues.
 Frankly, it is not surprising.
 Since the force has been left to idle while wars are fought with conventional and mundane means, the nuclear forces languished from lack of attention.
 Who really wants to think about the end of the world?

 So they went to duty and let things slide because no one checked on them.
 They pushed for the minimum standards, instead of the maximum, because the chain of command let them get away with it by not paying attention.